Unleash the Beast Series

 Qualifying for the PBR World Finals used to be based on points earned at all of the PBR's tours, which included the UTB elite tour, mid-level (Velocity Tour), and entry level (Touring Touring Division) tour, and the International tours.
-International tours include Australia, Brazil, Canada, and Mexico.
-However, beginning in 2023, only points won on the UTB series count towards the PBR World Finals and world championship race.
-The top 35 riders in the UTB standings according to points earned, the Velocity Tour champion, the top three highest ranked finishers at the Velocity Tour Finals, and the highest ranked finishing international rider not already ranked inside the top 35 of the UTB standings all compete at the World Finals.
+International tours include Australia, Brazil, and Canada.
+However, since 2023, only points won on the UTB series count towards the PBR World Finals and world championship race.
+Mexico also had a PBR tour, but the COVID-19 pandemic and financial struggles were major factors that led to its eventual shutdown in 2023.
+The top 40 riders in the UTB standings according to points earned, the Velocity Tour champion, the top three point earners in the Velocity Tour after the conclusion of its finals event, and the highest ranked finishing international rider not already ranked inside the top 35 of the UTB standings all compete at the World Finals.

-Since 2022, the PBR World Finals concludes at Dickies Arena in Fort Worth, Texas.
-It awards almost $2.2 million.
+Since 2022, the PBR World Finals are held in the Dallas–Fort Worth metroplex.
+The event's prize money is worth $3.13 million since 2024.
 This includes the $1 million bonus to the World Champion, who also receives a trophy cup and championship gold belt buckle.
 The latter of which the value increased from $10,000 to $20,000 in 2018.

-2018 inaugural season
+Inaugural season (2018)

-Monster Beverage Corporation took over sponsorship of the PBR’s Premier Series, replacing the Ford Motor Company, including the new title of the Unleash the Beast Series.
+Monster Beverage Corporation took over sponsorship of the PBR's Premier Series, replacing Ford Motor Company, including the new title of the Unleash the Beast Series.